Zan-ai-ai/IMADAPP1/README.md

-Caption 1 [Image of the app home screen]
+Caption 1 [Image showing the home screen of the application]